 Swartz's mission was to "liberate" the databases owned by JSTOR, a nonprofit subscription service selling access to academic journals.
 Many open-access agitators hold that JSTOR has no right to charge money for its wares, copyright law notwithstanding.
 Odd that some of his most vocal defenders are book authors dependent on copyright protection for their livelihoods.

 Aha, they rationalize, the professors, unlike them, are paid by the universities, so ripping off this material doesn't hurt the creators.
+Two problems with that.
+One is that it's still copyrighted.
+And by the way, academic journals cost money to produce.

 The other problem is that JSTOR does enhance the professors' income in indirect ways.
 Publishing in peer-reviewed academic journals provides a basis for promotions and funding.
 Of course, there's nothing stopping the scholars from bypassing the academic journal system and putting their papers online for free.
 But then they'd be competing for credibility with a zillion blogs and the Drudge Report.